Hua-Zhou/Hua-Zhou.github.io/teaching/st758-2013fall/syllabus.md

 ### Attendance

-I will not take attendance, but I expect students to attend class.
+Class attendance is mandatory.

 ### Homework

 Approximately 6 homework assignments will be assigned involving both analysis and computation.

+### Proejct

-One of those homeworks will be a project and carry twice the weight of other homework assignments.
+There will be a course project, which carries twice the weight of a homework assignment.

 ### Exam